 Read More: How to Move a Group of Cells in Excel

-2. Drag Highlighted Cells to Move
+Method 2 – Drag the Highlighted Cells to Move

 Steps:

-- A small dialog box, called Between will appear.
+- A small dialog box called Between will appear.

 - Click OK to close the dialog box.

-3. Move Highlighted Cells Using Insert Option
+Method 3 – Move the Highlighted Cells Using the Insert Option

 Steps:

-- A small dialog box, called Between will appear.
+- A small dialog box called Between will appear.

 - Click OK to close the dialog box.

-- Now, select the range of cells B7:C8.
+- Select the range of cells B7:C8.

-- Press ‘Ctrl+X’ on your keyboard.
+- Press Ctrl + X on your keyboard.

-- Select cell B6 and in the Home tab, select Insert from the Cells group.
+- Select cell B6 and, in the Home tab, select Insert from the Cells group.

-- You will see the range of cells will move upward.
+- The range of the cells will move upward.

-- Similarly, follow the same procedure for the rest range of cells B10:C10 and B14:C14.
+- Follow the same procedure for the rest range of cells B10:C10 and B14:C14.

-4. Using ‘Shift’ Key to Move Cells
+Method 4 – Using the Shift Key to Move Cells

 Steps:

-- A small dialog box, called Between will appear.
+- A small dialog box called Between will appear.

-- Choose the cell highlight pattern, We left the default one, Light Red Fill with Dark Red Text.
+- Choose the cell highlight pattern.
+We left the default one, Light Red Fill with Dark Red Text.

-- Now, select the range of cells B7:C8.
+- Select the range of cells B7:C8.

 - The range of cells will move upward.

-- Similarly, follow the same procedure for the rest range of cells B10:C10 and B14:C14.
+- Follow the same procedure for the rest range of cells B10:C10 and B14:C14.

 Read More: How to Move Cells with Keyboard in Excel

-5. Utilizing Context Menu
+Method 5 – Utilizing the Context Menu

 Steps:

-- A small dialog box, called Between will appear.
+- A small dialog box called Between will appear.

-- Now, select the range of cells B7:C8.
+- Select the range of cells B7:C8.

-- Press ‘Ctrl+X’ on your keyboard.
+- Press Ctrl + X on your keyboard.

 - Select cell B6.